Deploying a Server for Bioinformatics Research

 • --name <new_env_name> will set the name of the new environment.

-• python=3.11 means conda will install python 3.11 in the new environment.
+• python=3.11 means mamba will install Python 3.11 in the new environment.

 I did not modify the base environment and proceeded to create two new environments: jupyter and bio. jupyter only contains packages related to jupyterhub, while bio encompasses all the necessary packages for research purposes.